B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: green">Notes:</span>
 - For multiple offences, sanctioning with a warning or a 1-3 day ban is possible.
 - The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

+### <a id="2.29"></a><span style="color: #0088CC">2.29 Scamming (Fraudulent Deals)</span>

+- It is strictly forbidden to scam other players, both IC (in-character) and OOC (out-of-character), in transactions involving **LEGAL GOODS**.
+- In the event of a scam, all goods will be returned to the victim.

+<span style="color: red">Sanctions:</span>

+- First offense: 7-day ban
+- Second offense: 14-day ban
+- Third and subsequent offenses: 30-day ban

+<span style="color: green">Notes:</span>

+- Lending items is done at your own risk and is not punishable, as long as it stays within reasonable boundaries.
+- Being an accomplice to a scam is punished equally to the main offender.

 ## <a id="3"></a><span style="color: #0088CC">CAP 3. - OOC BEHAVIOR</span>